 - Record as soon as possible after the conversation.
-Use the schools Child Protection Recording system which may be electronic or using a record of concern sheet. (proforma available on the Hertfordshire Grid for Learning (HGFL)) - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury

-- Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court - All records need to be given to the DSP promptly.
+Use the school's child protection recording system, CPoms (Child Protection Online Management System) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the body map on the schools recording system - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court - All records need to be given to the Designated Senior Person promptly.
 No copies should be retained by the member of staff or volunteer.

-The DSP will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
+The Designated Senior Person will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.